Aleydon/Filmera/README.md

 ---
 #### how to use:
-  clone this repository and in root folder use npm install / yarn install and yarn start / npm start.
+  clone this repository and in root folder use npm install/yarn install.
-  After installing all dependencies, run npm start / yarn start
+  After installing all dependencies, run npm start/yarn start